 Illustrates how Beijing is making use of deliberate psychological warfare strategies towards the Philippines and the US through the use of ‘hawks’ in the media.
 This paper will show how these hawks are directly connected to military propaganda departments and ponder on what role they play in China’s overall strategy towards the South China Sea.

 Bill Hayton has been with the BBC since 1998.
 The author of South China Sea: Dangerous Ground (2014, forthcoming) and Vietnam: Rising Dragon (2010), he has reported on the Middle East, and Central and Eastern Europe.
 Mr. Hayton has also been a trainer and a media consultant for various news organizations in Myanmar, Georgia, and Vietnam.
-He maintains a website awww.billhayton.com.
+He maintains a website at www.billhayton.com.

 Please confirm your attendance by filling out this Google Docs form or by emailing Janus or Kat at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 You may also call 981.8500 local 3586.
 Kindly note that registering does not entail a seat reservation; seats are limited and are available on a first-come, first-served basis.
 Lunch will not be served.
 For directions to the Asian Center, please view a vicinity map here.